LSSTDESC/Monitor/INSTALL.md

 # Installation Notes

-The Monitor uses the LSST DM Stack's Butler, and also the SNCosmo package.
-Here's how to get these things working.
+The Monitor uses the LSST DM Stack's Butler, and also the SNCosmo package (among other things).
+Here's how to get everything working.

 ## 1. Get Anaconda Python